ttlew/conversation/intents.md

 ### Absolute scoring

 The {{site.data.keyword.conversationshort}} service now scores each intent’s confidence on its own, not in relation to other intents.
 This allows the flexibility to have multiple intents returned.
 It also means the system may not return an intent at all.
-If the system has low confidence (less than .2) that any intents relate to the user’s input, the system will not return an intent.
+If the top intent has low confidence that any intents relate to the user’s input (less than 0.2), it will still get included in the intents array output by the API, but conditioning on that #intent will return false.
+If you want to detect the case when no intents were detected with good confidence, you can condition on `irrelevant`.

 As intent confidence scores change, your dialogs may need restructuring.
 For example, if you conditioned your dialog with an intent that now has low confidence, the system’s response will no longer be correct.